 Contaminants that alter the quality of air may be of two types.

 - Particles which may include smoke, pollen, tobacco smoke, and fuel combustion particles.
 These contaminants may also include particles that come from microorganisms such as bacteria viruses and molds.

 - Gas pollutants that are emitted from combusting materials.
 These include gas stoves, car exhaust fumes and smoke from cigarettes and tobacco.
 Products such as cleaning solvents, pesticides, paints and construction materials may emit these pollutants.

-- An air purifier will help you keep you indoor air free of any harmful gases and contaminants that may result in serious health issues.
+- An home air purifier will help you keep your indoor air free of any harmful gases and contaminants that may result in serious health issues.

-- Buying an air purifier is a god way to save on money that would otherwise be spent in hospitals to treat respiratory problems.
+- Buying the best indoor air purifier is a good way to save on money that would otherwise be spent in hospitals to treat respiratory problems.

-- Air purifiers ensure that the air is free of any microorganisms, bacteria and viruses that invade you home.
+- Oxygen purifiers ensure that the air is free of any microorganisms, bacteria, and viruses that invade your home.
 This is very helpful for people who have respiratory problems and allergies.

 - Diseases that come about as a result of inhaling contaminated are eliminated.
 The diseases may include cancers from inhaling toxic gases.

-- Young children and babies are sensitive to the surroundings.
-If you want your children to grow well in a clean surrounding, you may also consider buying an air purifier that will help with the health of your children and family as a whole.
+- Young children and babies are sensitive to the air.
+If you want your children to grow well in a clean surrounding, you may also consider buying an indoor ir purifier that will help with the health of your children and family as a whole.

 Keep in mind the budget